delner/olfactory/README.md

 Olfactory is a factory extension for creating complex object sets, as a supplement to `factory_girl`, `fabrication`, or other factories.

-It introduces the concept of **templates**: an abstract group of objects.
-You define what objects (or other templates) your template can contain (not unlike a factory), then you can create instances of it by invoking the build or create functions.
+It introduces the concept of **templates**: a group of named values/objects (as a `Hash`.)
+You define what objects (or other templates) your template can contain (similar to a factory), then you can create instances of that template using the `#build` or `#create` functions.
 These templates can be used to make test setup much quicker and easier.
 Templates are not intended to replace factories, but bridge the gap where `factory_girl` and `fabrication` factories fall short.

 They are most useful when:
  - Your models are weakly related or non-relational (e.g. not joined by ActiveRecord associations)